softwareengineer10349/python-scripts/README.md

 This is a script I made to take the results of webCrawler.py and write it to a DB.
 I mostly did this because I wanted to do some inner joins to look at correlations between skills.
-E.g. the same job description that has "python" has "Javascript" in it more than any other language.
-In general, "SQL" is the most popular language.
-Isn't that interesting?
+Sure, I know that Javascript is the most popular language, but what is the most popular language for jobs that have Python in it?
+Or PHP?

-I then decided to write a web interface to view the results, which you can read about below.
+I then decided to write a web interface to view the results, so I could make easy to read charts, which you can read about below.

 ========================== Web_interface_Javascript_PHP =======================

 The web interface which displays the results from webCrawler.py.

+It lets you select what city you want to pull results from, what type of skill you want to pull results from (e.g. language, framework, etc.), how many results you want to see and shows you a graph of the most popular skills matching that criteria.
+It also lets you select which skill you want to analyse further and then gives you a graph of the skills which are the most highly correlated to the skill you're interested in.

 Server side all in PHP, client side in HTML/CSS/Javascript/jQuery, charts using Google Charts (with Javascript).